dsyomichev/rpi-ws281x-led/README.md

 - `type` - The type of the strip.
 - `brightness` - The brighness of the strip.

 A channel will be created for every object with a count in the configuration.
-The GPIO pin defaults to 18 and then 13 if it is taken.
+The GPIO pin defaults to 18 and then 12 if it is taken.

 ## StripType

 The StripType enum is defined as follows.
-Use these values or the enum to setup the strip.
+Use these values or the enum definition to setup the strip.

 ```typescript
 enum StripType {